Chuck Luce, editor

 1. Photos in Arches are often color-corrected, sharpened, light-adjusted, or retouched for dust and scratches.
 All are run through software that adjusts ink coverage to match the capabilities of the press on which they will be printed.
 Since these are standard preproduction processes they are not considered photo manipulation.

 2. On occasion a photo must be manipulated to communicate its full meaning.
 For example: The photographer shoots a university staff member signing a card that will be sent to aid workers at the World Trade Center in New York.
 She is standing in front of a window.
 The window is covered with a large sheet of paper on which students have written messages.
 Because of the bright sun behind the window the photographer shoots the scene twice.
 Once to get the light right for the woman and table in the foreground, and once to get it right for the window in the background.
 Combining the good parts of the two images for use in print is not perpetrating a visual lie since the manipulation has no bearing on the content and it changes no meaning or nuance.
 It merely compensates for the technical limitations of the camera and permits the viewer to see the full scene in the same way as someone who was actually there.

 3. If, at the discretion of the editor, an item in a photo is added, moved, deleted, or significantly altered, then the image becomes photofiction and the credit must read “photo illustration by” and the names of the photographer and digital artist given.

 ARCHES ONLINE TAKE-DOWN REQUESTS

-Persons who have questions, or who believe that their copyrights have been infringed upon by the posting of this video, may contact the administrators at: Arches, Office of Communications, University of Puget Sound, 1500 N. Warner St. #1041, Tacoma, WA 98416-1041.
+Persons who have questions, or who believe that their copyrights have been infringed upon by the posting of content on this website, may contact the administrators at: Arches, Office of Communications, University of Puget Sound, 1500 N. Warner St. #1041, Tacoma, WA 98416-1041.
 Email inquiries may be directed to firstname.lastname@example.org.